• Skip to primary navigation

 Finished raspberry sauce

-• Combine frozen raspberries and sugar in a medium sauce pan.
+• Combine frozen raspberries and sugar in a medium saucepan.

 • Strain the raspberry sauce through a fine mesh strainer.